Does your club pay anyone to operate a boat?

 Yachting New Zealand affiliated clubs have been operating under an historic dispensation that has now been formalised through the exemption process.
 In order to comply with the Maritime Transport Act 1994 clubs that pay anyone to operate a boat must apply for an exemption.

-The process for gaining an exemption will be;
+The process for gaining an exemption is:

 - Be compliant with the Yachting New Zealand Rescue Boat Safety System